An Approach to Financial Decision Making

 When Volatility Arrives, Optimism is Key!

 The focus here is on you as an investor!
 What do you bring to the table in terms of investment experience and personal temperament (emotions) that impacts your investment returns and satisfaction while building your nest egg?
-October is a seasonal time of the year when investment markets often decline as part of a normal […]
+October is a seasonal time of the year when investment markets often decline as part of a […]

 How Now Horatio Alger?